Krzyzewski K-O'd: North Carolina takes out coach, Duke 81-77

 This was the 258th, most consequential and maybe, just maybe, the very best meeting between these teams, whose arenas are separated by a scant 11 miles down in Tobacco Road.

-The Tar Heels (29-9), of all teams, pinned the 368th and final loss on the 75-year-old Coach K, exactly four weeks after they ruined the going-away party in his final home game at Cameron Indoor Stadium.
+The eighth-seeded Tar Heels (29-9), of all teams, pinned the 368th and final loss on Krzyzewski.
+His lifetime record against North Carolina fell to 50-48.
+Nos.
+47 and 48 are ones Carolina fans will treasure forever.
+This one came exactly four weeks after the Tar Heels ruined the going-away party in Coach K's final home game at Cameron Indoor Stadium.

+“It's not about me,” he insisted.
+“Especially right now.
+I've said my entire career that I wanted my seasons to end where my team was either crying tears of joy or tears of sorrow.
+Because then you knew that they gave everything.”

+They gave everything all the way through the nip-and-tuck stretch run that Duke played without a timeout.
+When the final buzzer of his career blared, Krzyzewski shook the hand of Carolina's rookie coach, Hubert Davis.

-So, instead of Krzyzewski going for his sixth title, on Monday, Carolina will go for its seventh.
+Instead of Krzyzewski going for his sixth title, on Monday, Carolina will try to win its seventh.
 It will be Davis, Love, who led the Tar Heels with 28 points, and R.J.
-Davis, who scored 18, going against Kansas, which beat Villanova 81-65 earlier in the undercard.
+Davis, who scored 18, going against K ansas, which beat Villanova 81-65 earlier in the undercard.

+“Dwelling on the two wins against Duke doesn’t help us against Kansas,” Hubert Davis said.

 At around the 2-minute mark, the teams traded three straight 3s.
 Wendell Moore Jr.’s 3-pointer with 1:19 left ended the flurry and gave Duke a 74-73 lead.
 It was the last lead of Krzyzewski's career.